Starstrider42/Custom-Asteroids/OPTIONS.md

 Custom Asteroids Options                         {#options}
 ============

-When it is first run, Custom Asteroids creates a config file in `GameData/CustomAsteroids/PluginData/Custom Asteroids Settings.cfg`.
+When it is first run, Custom Asteroids creates a config file in `GameData/CustomAsteroids/Custom Asteroids Settings.cfg` (as of version 1.5).
 This file may be used to toggle the following options:

 * `RenameAsteroids`: if True (the default), asteroids will be named by the group they belong to.
 If False, asteroids will keep their default names.
 * `Spawner`: may be set to FixedRate (the default) or Stock.
 In FixedRate mode, asteroids will be discovered at a steady rate.
 In Stock mode, new asteroids will quickly appear any time there are no untracked asteroids.